PaulDavidTucker/BBC-Interview-Task/README.md

-## Blackjack Tech Test - Starter Code
+## Blackjack Tech Test - Paul Tucker

-This code is offered as a potential starting point for completing the BBC Software Engineering Graduate Scheme tech test.
-You do **not** have to use this starter code.

 Assets for the card sprites are taken from https://opengameart.org/content/boardgame-pack which is free and under the CC0 license.
 Credit - www.kenney.nl

+Please see the docs.md for setup and debugging info! :)

+## Original Brief

 ### Getting started